 A standard buildings insurance policy should cover the full cost of repair/rebuild in case of:

 - Lightning strike

 - Bursting or freezing of the plumbing

-About five million people in the UK live in two million properties that are at risk of flooding.
-You can find out if your house is at risk by entering a postcode in the Environment Agency's online flood risk map.
+There are about two million properties in the UK that are at risk of flooding.
+You can find out if your house is one of them on the Environment Agency's online flood risk map.